My 5 Biggest Mistakes in Automotive Photography & How To Avoid Them

 So you’ve spent days, weeks, or maybe even months planning, finally got a location that will work, and have all the gear you’ll need to get those much anticipated shots you’ve been imagining.
 But for all of that there is one factor that is in the way… some pesky dirt, grime or spots on the car.
 There is nothing worse than setting things up, having everything where it needs to be, and you then see that the car is dirty or water-spotted.
 This brings me back to those concepts people LOVE to rely on, “It can be fixed in Photoshop” OR “you probably won’t see it”, OR “ it’s probably not THAT bad”.
 It’s not only a problem with wide shots of the car, but with those close up detailed shots.
 It’s the wheels, the grill, the badges, etc… metallic and chrome parts are very unforgiving in post and are difficult to replicate.

 The idea should be to set yourself up to get the best images when you shoot and not to spend time later fixing and cleaning up mistakes that you could have easily avoided.
 I’ve experienced shoots where this has happened, and sadly, it limited the amount of images we had to work with because of how much time and labor were needed to clean the image.
 The easiest way to fix this?
 It’s as simple as having a few towels and a bottle of water in your car.
 You can clean and fix any spots you might need without washing the whole car.
+You should probably be aware of a detailing spray that will help you to clean your car quickly and make it glossy.
+For more information on the detailing sprays, check out websites like CarBibles.
+Having a full kit of car cleaning gear handy will save you hours in post production and make you look like a rock star in the eyes of your client.

 [Related Reading: Six Common Real Estate Photography Mistakes And How To Avoid Them]